April Captains: Plot

 It is then revealed that Antónia and Emílio will both go into politics, she on the left but he ultimately on the centre-right; after two years together they separate.
 Manuel will drift into alcoholism and Maia was to die from cancer in his late 40s.
-Nevertheless, the revolution leads to the downfall of the Estado Novo regime and its replacement by democracy and the rule of law for Portugal.
+Nevertheless, the revolution leads to the downfall of the Estado Novo regime and its replacement by democracy and the rule of law in Portugal.

 Cast

+Reception

+The film performed well in Portugal with more than 110,000 admissions in its first five weeks.